I am based in Woodchester, near Stroud, in the Cotswolds.

-l first picked up the guitar when I was fourteen and taught myself, with the help of the likes of Jimi Hendrix, Jimmy Page (Led Zepellin) and Steve Howe (Yes), listening over and over again to their riffs and licks, working out the chords until I made some semblance of a copy.
+l first picked up the guitar when I was fourteen and taught myself, with the help of the likes of Jimi Hendrix, Jimmy Page (Led Zepellin) and Steve Howe (Yes), listening over and over again to their riffs and licks, and working out the chord progressions until I made some semblance of a copy.

-For the last 13 years or so my inspiration has been Indian Devotional Music, and since 2006 have been playing lots of Indian Kirtan (call & response devotional singing), and Kirtan Concerts with my wife, Sue Bharati (Bharati & Dinesh) We have been invited to play and sing at various events, including Yoga camps and Yoga studios, fund raisers, wedding and birthday celebrations, schools and nurseries, and festivals.
+For the last 20 + years or so my inspiration has been Indian devotional music, and since 2006 have been playing lots of Indian Kirtan (call & response devotional singing), and Kirtan Concerts with my wife, Sue Bharati as Bharati & Dinesh .
+The name Dinesh was given to me by an Indian spiritual teacher.